kbedn455/CBC-Trajectory-Calculator/README.md

 ### Manual Mode

 Select material, projectile, charges, pitch and cannon height to preview the trajectory.
+Cannon height is based on the height of a cannon parts above the ground.

 ## File Structure